Mon8Cats/mon-lab-infra/documents/ProjectStepByStep.md

 ## B. Create a GCP Storage Bucket for Terraform backend

 - Enable necessary GCP APIs.
+(Manually enable APIs like "cloudresourcemanager.googleapis.com")
 - Create a GCP Storage Bucket with a globally unique name.
 - Copy the terraform configs into the Cloud Shell
 - Setup environment variables in the Cloud Shell, run terraform config files.